Scope of Work Checklist for Homeowners Before Hiring a Contractor

 3. Controlling Project Costs

-Contractor pricing is directly tied to scope clarity.
-The more detailed your scope, the more accurate your estimate.
+Contractor pricing is directly tied to how clearly the scope is defined.
+The more detailed the scope, the more the estimate reflects actual decisions rather than assumptions.

 4. Improving Contractor Accountability

-When scope is unclear, projects follow a predictable pattern:
+When scope is unclear, projects tend to follow a predictable pattern driven by compounding assumptions rather than a single major mistake.

 Final cost: $64,000 (+60%)